Theme

 Why it is included here

-MiniCPM5-1B is included because it gives readers a timely compact-model reference for local assistants, coding-agent experiments, tool-use workflows, and long-context deployment choices without requiring them to start from a much larger model.
+MiniCPM5-1B stays in the list as a compact-model reference for local assistants, coding-agent experiments, tool-use workflows, and long-context deployment choices.

 Source links